 You can further customize the hardware, for example, by changing disk size or CPU.

-Review the information and click Finish.
+Ready to complete Review the information and click Finish.

 The vTPM-enabled virtual machine appears in your inventory as specified.